 4. Applicant(s) may be rejected for poor credit history, as evidenced by:

 A. Non-payment of rightful obligations, including rent, utilities,

 creditors and loans;

 B. Public judgments (being taken to court by a creditor);

 C. Accounts placed for collection.

-5. Applicant(s) must have no criminal record.
-Applicant may be rejected for a Criminal History, as evidenced by:
+5. Applicant(s) may be rejected for a Criminal History, as evidenced by:

 A. Conviction within the last five (5) years of any crime of violence

 B. Any conviction for drug offenses within the last two (2) years -

 (anyone convicted of drug offense more than two (2) years ago